 Please log in to your My Wallet account, navigate to the 'Receive Money' tab, and click the New Address option.
 Enter a label that corresponds to its purpose, i.e.: 'From Ben','From faucet'.
 Remember to back up your wallet frequently!

 Please log in to your My Wallet account, and choose a backup method listed there.
-Blockchain.info can upload an encrypted copy of your wallet to your Dropbox or Google Drive, and email you an encrypted copy of your wallet to your email.
+Blockchain.info can email you an encrypted copy of your wallet to your email.
 Alternatively, you can download your wallet directly.

 Please log in to your My Wallet account, navigate to the 'Receive Money' tab, and and click Actions.
 Select the Label Address option, and enter the label accordingly.